rsksmart/RSKIPs/IPs/RSKIP98.md

 # **Specification**

-If block number >= N (TBD), only blocks presenting a valid merge-mined proof-of-work will be accepted.
+If block number >= 729,000 (the [Orchid network upgrade](RSKIP99.md)), only blocks presenting a valid merge-mined proof-of-work will be accepted.

 # Backwards Compatibility